espocrm/documentation/docs/administration/troubleshooting.md

 ## Check system requirements

-At Admiistration > System Requirements.
+At Administration > System Requirements.
 It's important to have all required extensions installed.

 ## Scheduled Jobs are not working